ncatlab/nlab-content/pages/0/0/6/6/26600/content.md

 $$\mathrm{in}_C:C \to B \sqcup_{A}^{f, g} C$$
 $$\mathrm{glue}:\prod_{x:A} \mathrm{in}(f(x)) = \mathrm{in}(g(x))$$

-However, by using large elimination for the [[boolean domain]] $\mathrm{bool}$ on the codomain of the functions and by using the induction principle for the boolean domain on the functions themselves, one has a family of functions
+However, by using large elimination for the [[type of booleans]] $\mathrm{bool}$ on the codomain of the functions and by using the induction principle for the type of booleans on the functions themselves, one has a family of functions

 $$\mathrm{ind}_\mathrm{bool}(f, g):\prod_{b:\mathrm{bool}} A \to \mathrm{rec}_\mathrm{bool}(B, C, b)$$